KingAnointing/blog.KingAnointingX/blog/2022-12-11-secret-management-kubernetes.md

 ## My Environment set up?

 - AWS EKS Cluster(Fargate) — Here is terraform codes
-- Local Installations are helm, kubectl and Vault for CLI — Refer here for instructions on how to install Vault CLI
+- Local Installations are helm, kubectl and Vault for CLI

 ## What will i be doing ?
 - Spining up a running Vault on Kubernetes